SmingHub/Sming/Sming/Components/Storage/README.rst

 ----------------------

 Sming uses the same binary partition table structure as ESP-IDF, located immediately after the boot sector.
-However, it is organised slighly differently to allow partitions to be registered for multiple storage devices.
+However, it is organised slightly differently to allow partitions to be registered for multiple storage devices.

 Entries are fixed 32-byte structures, :cpp:class:`Storage::esp_partition_info_t`, organised as follows: